moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi.md

 - The connection is live, meaning any changes to the underlying data will be reflected in Power BI.
 - If schema changes occur, such as the addition of new dimensions and measures, the steps outlined above will need to be repeated.
 - Custom measures or dimensions created in Power BI may be lost during re-sync operations.
 It is recommended to implement custom logic directly within the Lens when possible to ensure persistence of customizations.
+- DAX functions and Import query mode are not supported.

 ## Best practices